PratikDev/pratikdev/README.md

 ## Lately

-- Rebuilt a URL shortener in Go from scratch — `pgxpool`, schema migrations, multi-stage Docker, the works
+- [Result Lookup](https://github.com/PratikDev/result-lookup) — Go/Redis exam-result API load tested at ~32k RPS with zero errors; the publish-gate + Postgres-fallback design is the closest I've come to surviving a production incident before it happens
-- Built a tiny compiler in Go (tokenizer → parser → transformer, codegen still TODO)
+- [Narrative Guard](https://narrative-guard.vercel.app) — AI brand-voice auditing agent with per-brand RAG namespaces and server-enforced roles; the most complete multi-tenant product I've shipped end to end
-- Shipped an AI brand-voice auditing tool (Next.js + Convex + Gemini) for a hackathon
+- [URL Health Checker](https://github.com/PratikDev/url-health-checker) — Go job queue built on `SELECT ...
+FOR UPDATE SKIP LOCKED`, no external broker; convinced me Postgres alone can carry a queue further than I expected
-- Working full-time on AI agent tooling at Devspace — Mastra, Convex, Vercel AI SDK
+- [Roadmap App](https://bitcode-roadmap-app.vercel.app) — full-stack roadmap tool with auth, a REST API, upvoting, and comments; the "boring but correct" build in the list, and I mean that as a compliment

 ## Stack

-`React` `Next.js` `TypeScript` `Tailwind` · `Go` `PostgreSQL` `Docker` · `Claude Code` `Mastra AI`
+`React` `Next.js` `TypeScript` `Tailwind` · `Go` `PostgreSQL` `Docker` · `Claude Code` `Redis`

 ## Reach me